Determining how much super you need to retire

 - Investments, savings and inheritance: you may be planning to downsize your house, sell shares or an investment property, or use money you’ve saved in a savings account or term deposit to contribute to your retirement.
 Or perhaps an inheritance or the proceeds from your family’s estate may help you out in your later years.

-Ways to increase your retirement savings
+Ways to build up your super

 After using a retirement calculator, you may get an indication that there’s a shortfall between how much you’ve estimated to have and how much you’ll need in retirement.
 But there are steps you can do now to address the situation.